 Representative Eric Gjerde is serving his first term in the Iowa House.
 Gjerde resides in Cedar Rapids with his wife Amy and three daughters Grace (10), Caroline (7) and Ella (7).
 Gjerde has lived in Iowa since graduating from Augustana College in Rock Island, Illinois where he earned Bachelor of Arts Degrees in Religion and Sociology.
 Gjerde also has Masters of Arts Degrees in Social Studies Education and Educational Administration from the University of Iowa and a Doctorate in Education Policy and Leadership from the University of Northern Iowa.

-Gjerde was elected by his caucus this year to serve as an Assistant Minority Leader.
-He also serves as a Member on the House Committees of Agriculture, State Government, Veterans Affairs and Ways and Means.
+Gjerde was elected by his caucus this year to serve as an Assistant Minority Leader, and serves as the Ranking Member on the Agriculture Committee.
+He also serves as a Member of the Administration and Rules, Education, State Government, Veterans Affairs, and Ways and Means Committees.